A Metropolis-class sampler for targets with non-convex support

 \subsubsection{Skipping sampler as basin-hopping subroutine}

-Besides significantly improving the multistart method, the skipping sampler can also be used to improve state-of-the-art stochastic techniques for non-convex optimisation, in particular the so-called \textit{basin-hopping method}.
+Besides improving the multistart method, the skipping sampler can also be used to improve stochastic techniques for non-convex optimisation, in particular the so-called \textit{basin-hopping method}.
 In this subsection we explore this novel idea, although the implementation details and a systematic comparison with other global optimisation routines are left for future work.

 Basin-hopping is a global optimisation technique proposed in~\cite{Wales1997}, which at each stage combines a random perturbation of the current point, local optimisation, and an acceptance/rejection step.
 The random perturbation consists of i.i.d.~uniform simultaneous perturbations in each of the coordinates, that is, a random walk step.
-The stopping criterion for this iterative procedure is often either when no improvement is observed over a certain window, or a maximum number of function evaluations.
+The stopping criterion for this iterative procedure is often a maximum number of function evaluations, or when no improvement is observed for a certain number of consecutive iterations.

 The random walk step may be replaced by a step from the MSS.
-That is, at step $n$, given the current point $X_n$ we first perform a local optimisation procedure to obtain a new point $Y_{n-1}$ and then sample the next point $X_{n+1}$ from the sublevel set $S(Y_{n-1}) \cap D$ using MSS.
+That is, at step $n$, given the current point $X_{n-1}$ we first sample a new point $Y_{n}$ from the sublevel set $S(X_{n-1}) \cap D$ using MSS and then perform a local optimisation procedure starting from $Y_{n}$ to obtain a new point $X_{n}$.
 This idea is summarised in the pseudo-code presented in Algorithm~\ref{alg:optimize}.

 The MSS variant of the basin-hopping method is related to the monotonic sequence basin-hopping (MSBH) proposed in~\cite{Leary2000}, which also accepts only new points in $S(Y_{n-1}) \cap D$.
 However MSBH uses only local uniform perturbations and thus faces the same exploration challenges as RWM when $S(Y_{n-1}) \cap D$ is disconnected.